Moderately Confused by Jeff Stahler for November 25, 2024

 9. Fun o meter

-ZBicyclist Premium Member 33 minutes ago
+ZBicyclist Premium Member about 1 month ago

 Don’t use your mother’s maiden name as your password.
 Your mother won’t want to change her name every 3 months.